 We all get nervous now and then, and believe it or not, and it’s a good thing as it shows that you care about what you are going to experience.

 The human body is intricate, and when you are nervous, you send physiological signals indicating your anxiousness.
-Some of us are biting fingers or lips, fidgeting, waving hands a lot, or looking at the ceiling – such actions are distracting and could even be irksome to your stakeholders.
+Some of us are biting our fingers or lips, fidgeting, waving our hands, or looking at the ceiling – such actions are distracting and could even be irksome to our stakeholders.
 Hence, check these actions and present a positive and self-assured posture.

 Tip 6: Be energetic